Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Superconducting circuit implementation

 After lengthy yet standard calculations, we obtain $\tilde{H}$ explicitly dependent on the ladder operators $\hat{c}_{\ell,j}^{(\dagger)}$ introduced in Eq.~\eqref{eq_definition_ladder_operators} and with coefficients dependent on the site and internal levels (see Appendix~\ref{section_after_S}).
-Our aim is to write $\tilde{H}$ as a function of bosonic operators $\hat{a}_j^{(\dagger)}$.
-We need to find a regime where the coefficients in $\tilde{H}$ are approximately independent of the specific level so we can use Eq.~\eqref{eq_definition_ladder_operators}.
+Our aim is to write $\tilde{H}$ as a function of the bosonic operators $\hat{a}_j^{(\dagger)}$.
+We need to find a regime in which the coefficients in $\tilde{H}$ are approximately independent of the specific level, so that we can use Eq.~\eqref{eq_definition_ladder_operators}.
 These coefficients are similar to the one appearing in Eq.~\eqref{eq_SW}.
-In order to make them level-independent, we need
+In order to make them level independent, we need

-which holds if $(\ell-s) \ll \Delta_{j+1,j}/E_C$.
-Since the transmons can have an infinite number of excitations we have $(\ell-s) \in (-\infty,+\infty)$.
+which holds if $|\ell-s| \ll |\Delta_{j+1,j}|/E_C$.
+Since the SC qubit can have an infinite number of excitations, we have $(\ell-s) \in (-\infty,+\infty)$.
 This means that Eq.~\eqref{eq_condition_bosons} cannot be satisfied for all possible $\ell$ and $s$ if $E_C \neq 0$.
 Nonetheless, it can be achieved up to a certain value $N$ of $\ell$ and $s$, such that $N \ll |\Delta_{j+1,j}/E_C|$.
-Therefore, the coefficients in $\tilde{H}$ satisfies Eq.~\eqref{eq_condition_bosons} up to the $N$-th energy level, leading to a bosonic Hamiltonian which well approximate the dynamics of states with occupation small with respect to $N$ (cf. Appendix~\ref{sez_small_anharmonicity_limit}).
+Therefore, the coefficients in $\tilde{H}$ satisfy Eq.~\eqref{eq_condition_bosons} up to the $N$-th energy level, leading to a bosonic Hamiltonian that approximates \ric{the action of the full Hamiltonian to} states with an occupation that is small with respect to $N$ (cf. Appendix~\ref{sez_small_anharmonicity_limit}).
 The bosonic $\tilde{H}$ still displays undesired processes, such as hopping and local fields.
 We move to a rotating frame of reference via the unitary transformation

 and we neglect all the oscillating terms by employing the RWA (cf. Appendix~\ref{section_appendix_RWA}).
-In doing so, we get rid of almost all the undesired processes except some local fields on the sites $j\geq 2$.
-These fields can be eliminated via the additional drive fields of amplitudes $\{\epsilon_j\}$~\cite{PhysRevA.93.060302,PhysRevA.87.030301}.
+In doing so, we get rid of almost all the undesired processes except for some local fields at the sites $j\geq 2$.
+These fields can be eliminated via the additional drive fields of amplitudes $\{\epsilon_j\}$\ric{, analogously to what has been done in similar scenarios (see, e.g., Refs.}~\cite{PhysRevA.93.060302,PhysRevA.87.030301}).
 We tune their amplitudes such that they cancel the undesired local terms.
 We obtain the matching condition $\epsilon_j = g\Omega_{j-1}/\Delta_{j-1,j}$, with $j \geq 2$.
 This leads to the effective Hamiltonian